Clean and nourishing formula

 Similar Products: You’ve got options

-Kopari Coconut Deo: I began testing another natural deodorant, Kopari’s Coconut Deo (view on Sephora), right after I finished with The Deodorant.
-Both products fight odor rather than prevent sweating: The Deodorant neutralizes odor with its multi-acid blend and absorbs wetness with clay, zinc, and silica, while Coconut Deo breaks down the bacteria that causes odor through plant-based enzymes and sage oil (but doesn’t help much on the wetness front).
+Kopari Coconut Deodorant ($14): I began testing this natural deodorant from Kopari right after I finished with The Deodorant.
+Both products fight odor rather than prevent sweating: Nécessaire's neutralizes odor with its multi-acid blend and absorbs wetness with clay, zinc, and silica, while Kopari's breaks down the bacteria that causes odor through plant-based enzymes and sage oil (but doesn’t help much on the wetness front).

-They’re also very different in texture: The Deodorant is a mess-free creamy paste, while Coconut Deo has a lighter, albeit wetter, gel-stick formula.
+They’re also very different in texture: Nécessaire's is a mess-free creamy paste, while Kopari's has a lighter, albeit wetter, gel-stick formula.
 Both formulations have their own pros and cons.
-While I personally liked the texture, feel, and scent of The Deodorant better, the Coconut Deo was much more effective in keeping me smelling fresh all day, no matter my level of activity.
+While I personally liked the texture, feel, and scent of Nécessaire's better, the Kopari deodorant was much more effective in keeping me smelling fresh all day, no matter my level of activity.

-Corpus The Botanist: Since I’ve already been using natural deodorant for years, let’s compare The Deodorant to the deodorant I’ve been using the most lately: Corpus’ The Botanist Deodorant (view on Credo Beauty), a clean, vegan, and cruelty-free stick that deodorizes with plant- and mineral-based ingredients, such as diatomaceous earth and saccharomyces ferment filtrate.
+Corpus The Botanist Natural Deodorant ($24): Since I’ve already been using natural deodorant for years, let’s compare The Deodorant to the deodorant I’ve been using the most lately: Corpus’ The Botanist Natural Deodorant, a clean, vegan, and cruelty-free stick that deodorizes with plant- and mineral-based ingredients, such as diatomaceous earth and saccharomyces ferment filtrate.
 Both products are similar in price, natural scents, and aesthetic—down to the color and shape of the tube.
 However, their texture is quite different, with The Botanist being more similar to Coconut Deo’s gel-stick formulation.
 Both are quite effective in keeping odor at bay, though I’ve had more success with The Deodorant.

 Overall, I’m loving Nécessaire’s The Deodorant and will definitely continue to use it daily.
 It kept underarm odor at bay while keeping me dry throughout the day—and it doesn’t hurt that it smells amazing.
 While it might not be the best for particularly sweaty moments, I’ll just carry it with me when I think I’ll need a second application.